 This new gene’s ectopic expression in the brain appeared, then, to explain the phenotype of the Nagasaki line, despite the successful rescue experiment.
 Curiously, Prusiner was a co-author on both the transgene rescue paper and on the Doppel paper – one has to wonder what he thought about the whole saga.
 People later generated two additional PrP knockout lines (Rcm0 and Zurich II) with the exon 3 splice acceptor deleted, and confirmed that ectopic CNS expression of Doppel indeed causes neurodegeneration which can be rescued by co-expression of PrP [Li 2000, Silverman 2000, Rossi 2001, Moore 2001].

 The mechanism for the Doppel-induced neurodegeneration and the rescue by PrP remains unknown to this day (though there are some interesting theories discussed here).
 However, the details of how Doppel (gene symbol Prnd) came to be expressed in the brain are now clear, and are perhaps best explained [Weissman & Flechsig 2003 (ft)], particularly in Figure 1C.
 Absent the Prnp exon 3 splice acceptor site, the Prnp transcript reads straight through the end of the Prnp gene, splices to two additional exons in the 16 kb between Prnp and Prnd and then splices into all of the Prnd exons.
 The end result is a chimeric transcript under the control of the prion promoter and thus expressed in the brain, but with Doppel in its protein-coding sequence.
-This chimeric transcript even made its way into RefSeq and can be seen in the UCSC Genome Browser:
+This chimeric transcript even made its way into RefSeq and can be seen in the UCSC Genome Browser.
+The two genes are separated by 16 kb (first line) but can be fused with an extra exon in between (second line):

 In humans, PRNP only has two exons, and PRND slightly further away, 20kb downstream.
 It’s not known whether a similar chimeric transcript could be created by deleting the PRNP exon 2 splice acceptor site, but it’s certainly a risk one would want be aware of and test out in cell lines before going in vivo with CRISPR/Cas9.